brokenscripts/authentik_traefik/README.md

     https://goauthentik.io/docker-compose.yml

 In order for the forwardAuth to make sense, I've modified the provided docker-compose.yml and added the appropriate Traefik labels.
 I am also using docker secrets in order to protect sensitive information.

+???+ info
+    I am using "fake" docker secrets and binding them into the compose instead of saving sensitive data in environment variables.
+You can remove the secrets section and work with regular environment variables if that makes more sense for your environment.
+This is strictly a working example, hopefully with enough documentation to help anyone else that might be stuck.

 First create an environment variable file `.env` in the same directory as the `docker-compose.yml` with the following information, ensuring to update everywhere that has a **CHANGEME** to match your environment.
 If you want, these values can all be manually coded into the `docker-compose.yml` instead of having a separate file.